shajeebtm/iTunes-AppleScripts/GetSmartPlaylistDetails.md

      - "2006-2010" is the name of smart playlist
         - "Year,is in the range,2006-2010" is the rule.

-Third line int he output says that
+Third line int the output says that
  - "Hindi" is a folder
    - "hindi-Kumar Sanu Hits" is the name of the smart playlist
       - "Comments,is,Hindi-Kumar Sanu Hits". is the rule